apache/doris-website/versioned_docs/version-2.1/query-acceleration/materialized-view/sync-materialized-view.md

 ## FAQ

-If materialized views do not match queries as expected, check if the materialized view is still being built using:
+1. Why isn't the rewrite successful after creating a materialized view?

+If no matching data is found, it might be because the materialized view is still in the building process.
+In this case, you can use the following command to check the build status of the materialized view:
 ```sql
 show alter table materialized view from test_db;
 ```

-Wait until the status changes to `FINISHED` before expecting materialized views to be available.
+If the query result shows that the `status` field is not `FINISHED`, you need to wait until the status becomes `FINISHED` before the materialized view becomes available.